 Nutrition Per Serving (Estimate)

-If you are enjoying this Tomato White Bean and Kale Soup recipe, also check out:
+If you're enjoying this Tomato White Bean Soup recipe, also check out:

 - Vegan Corn and Potato Chowder